The Knuth-Morris-Pratt Algorithm is an algorithm that computes for a string of length in time and space, where

 Let , then

-Based on Algorithm 1, applying the lemma yields an algorithm that solves the problem in time and space.
+Based on Algorithm 1, applying the lemma to rule out some impossible yields an algorithm that solves the problem in time and space.

 std::vector<int> pi(n + 1);